Dev-Thought/nx-plugins/README.md

 | serverless      | :calendar: | :calendar: | :calendar: |
 | server instance | :calendar: | :calendar: | :calendar: |

-If you use the nx workspace or angular workspace with other types of applications and you want to have them supported by ng-deploy-universal, please feel free and create a new Issue and of course ;) -> Contributions are welcome!
+If you use the nx workspace or angular workspace with other types of applications and you want to have them supported by ng-deploy-it, please feel free and create a new Issue and of course ;) -> Contributions are welcome!